bigbluebutton/bigbluebutton.github.io/index.md

 ## Using BigBlueButton

 BigBlueButton uses your browser's built-in libraries to send/receive audio and video.
 These libraries are called web real-time communication (WebRTC).
-Thanks to WebRTC, there is no plugin to download, not binary to install.
+Thanks to WebRTC, there is no plug-in to download, not binary to install.
 Your users simply click a link (such as an invitation link to a room in Greenlight) and the BigBlueButton HTML5 client loads and runs within their browser.

-We recommend the Chrome and FireFox browsers as they have the best support for WebRTC.
+We recommend the Chrome and Firefox browsers as they have the best support for WebRTC.

-Here is a screenshot of the BigBlueButton client running within Chrome.
-From left to right, the screenshot shows the User list (the list of users in the session), the chat area, the presentation area, and one shared webcam (you can have many shared webcams in a session).
+Here is a screen shot of the BigBlueButton client running within Chrome.
+From left to right, the screen shot shows the User list (the list of users in the session), the chat area, the presentation area, and one shared web cam (you can have many shared web cams in a session).

 <p align="center">
   <img src="/images/22-overview-2.png"/>
 </p><br>

-BigBlueButton runs within your mobile browsers as well (we recomend iOS 12.2+ and Android 6.0+).
+BigBlueButton runs within your mobile browsers as well (we recommend iOS 12.2+ and Android 6.0+).
 There is no mobile application to install -- just click a link within your mobile browser on Android (Chrome) and iOS (Safari mobile) and BigBlueButton will load and run.
 (Both these mobile browsers support WebRTC).

 What about Microsoft Edge?
 Recently, Microsoft [announced](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/) they are switching Chromium engine.
 This means that before the end of the year almost a billion Windows 10 computers will be able to run BigBlueButton with a single click.
 Very cool.